roryk/bcbio.rnaseq/README.md

 The simulator simulates a range of fold changes and the two concordance plots are faceted on the log2 fold change cutoff listed at the top.
-The simulated set has 200 additional genes that are DE between each cutoff, for a total of 1000 genes.
+The simulated set has 200 additional genes that are DE between each cutoff, for a total of 1000 DE genes.
 For three samples you can see almost all DE genes are called at a 4-fold change.
 At a 2-fold change only around half of the correct DE genes are called and almost none for fold changes lower than that.
 For 30 samples genes with a lower fold change are